radish-es/casebook-property/content/casebook/title/royal-proclamation.md

   - aboriginal-title
 bookHidden: false

-description: Issued by King George III in 1763 following the Treaty of Paris, by which Britain acquired control over French territories in North America.
+description: A legal document in the nature of an executive order issued by King George III in 1763 following the Treaty of Paris--by which Britain acquired control over French territories in North America--and establishing the British Crown's colonial policy at the time with respect to Indigenous land rights.
 ---

 ![](/imgs/rp1763.jpg)